aolney/ct-modular-book/docs/11-com-mod-generators.md

+**template**

-How are sideband frequency and amplitude calculated How does modulation index affect these
+- How are sideband frequency and amplitude calculated
+- How does modulation index affect these
-What happens to partials that cross zero?
+- What happens to partials that cross zero?
-How is result perceived
+- How is result perceived
-How can we make it harmonic
+- How can we make it harmonic
-Ratios C:M
+- Ratios C:M
-Will harmonics track keyboard or not
+- Will harmonics track keyboard or not